 Ways to Give

-Contributions from individuals, foundations and organizations provide the base of support for Thomas More College’s programs, and help ensure the highest quality education now and in the future.
+Contributions from individuals, foundations and organizations provide the base of support for Thomas More University’s programs, and help ensure the highest quality education now and in the future.

 There are many ways to assist the school financially – from outright gifts and endowments to securities and bequests.
 Whatever method you choose, the Office of Institutional Advancement will make sure that your gifts will not only be put to the best use, but that you or your organization receive the maximum benefits, tax breaks and recognition for your generosity.